No-Shop Clause

 A binding term sheet provision preventing the company from soliciting or accepting competing offers for a defined window after signing.

-A no-shop clause prevents the company from talking to other investors or acquirers for a defined period (usually 30–60 days) after signing a term sheet.
+A no-shop clause prevents the company from talking to other investors or acquirers for a defined period (usually 30 to 60 days) after signing a term sheet.
 It gives the lead investor exclusivity to complete diligence and negotiate definitive documents without competitive pressure.

 No-shops are one of the few binding parts of a term sheet.
 Breaking one can result in damages and reputational harm.
 Founders should negotiate the duration, the carve-outs, and the consequences carefully before signing.